 Titles in a startup are not the same as what your job is.
 This is a big idea.

 Department mission statements: What am I supposed to do today?

 It wasn’t that I had somehow inherited dumb employees.
 What I was hearing was a failure of management.

 No one had onboarded these people.
-No one had differentiated a startup job description from a large company job.
+No one had differentiated between a startup job description and a large company job.
 They were all doing what they thought they were supposed to.

-But most importantly, no one had sat the marketing department down and defined our department Mission (with a capital “M”).
+But most importantly, no one had sat the marketing department down and defined our department’s mission (with a capital “M”).

 Most startups put together a corporate mission statement because the CEO remembered seeing one at his last job or the investors said they needed one.
 Most companies spend an inordinate amount of time crafting a finely honed corporate mission statement for external consumption and then do nothing internally to make it happen.
 What I’m about to describe here is quite different.

 What our marketing department was missing was anything that gave the marketing staff daily guidance about what they should be doing.
 The first reaction from my CEO was, “That’s why you’re running the department.”
 And yes, we could have built a top-down, command-and-control hierarchy, but what I wanted was an agile marketing team capable of operating independently without day-to-day direction.